With just one month to go, I’m already starting to get excited for Halloween!

 I always like to push the boat out for the Pagan festivals of Samhain (commonly pronounced “Sow-en”) and Yule (Christmas) and as time passes, I seem to go a little more nuts with the decorating.

-Well I don’t think it’s nuts but every year, Beloved raises a quizzical eyebrow and threatens not to retrieve from the loft an ever-increasing number of decorations.
+Well, I don’t think it’s nuts but every year, Beloved raises a quizzical eyebrow and threatens not to retrieve an ever-increasing number of decorations from the loft.

 But he always does.

 I’ve always had an interest in the occult.
 It’s a word that can evoke strong negative emotions, but there really isn’t anything dark or sinister about it.

 I bought my first deck of Tarot cards when I was 14, much to the disgust of the staunch Catholic who raised me.
 It was also around that time that I started looking into other forms of spiritual practice.

 But that’s a deep and meaningful for another day.

 It comes as no surprise, then, to discover that Samhain is my absolute favourite of the ancient festivals.

 Despite being a traditionally British celebration, our North American cousins seem to have embraced Samhain rather more impressively than us.

 While Stateside, Halloween is a very grand affair, a simple search for “Halloween Decorations UK” returns a sea of orange and black plastic.

 Now don’t get me wrong, I’m all for cheap.
 But as someone who celebrates Samhain as an important occasion, I’m looking for something a little more stylish.